-- (1) The number of Years Early is the period between the dates (i) and (ii) below, where: - (i) is the date of the member's ill health early retirement. - (ii) is the date (or dates) on which the member would have been entitled to unreduced benefits without employer consent on normal retirement- ie CRA (between 60 and 65) or PA65, depending on the membership being considered. - (2) Practitioners may need to refer to this table twice (with different values of Years Early) when preparing calculations.
-If tapered factors are required they are derived from these two sets of factors. - (3) If the date in (1)(i) is later than the date in (1)(ii), then it should be clear that no reductions are to be applied (to the relevant part of the membership under consideration, if applicable). - (4) Where the number of Years Early is not an integer number, the reduction factors from the table should be interpolated for part years.
+- (1) The number of Years Early is the period between the dates (i) and (ii) below, where: - (i) is the date of the member's ill health early retirement. - (ii) is the date (or dates) on which the member would have been entitled to unreduced benefits without employer consent on normal retirement- ie CRA (between 60 and 65) or PA65, depending on the membership being considered. - (2) Practitioners may need to refer to this table twice (with different values of Years Early) when preparing calculations. - (3) If the date in (1)(i) is later than the date in (1)(ii), then it should be clear that no reductions are to be applied (to the relevant part of the membership under consideration, if applicable). - (4) Where the number of Years Early is not an integer number, the reduction factors from the table should be interpolated for part years.